 Whether you’re seeking a chilled-out beach bar or something more lively, Boracay has it all.
 Since the 2018 closure, and as mentioned above, drinking alcohol on the beach and in the streets is no longer permitted.

-Even in the more ‘tranquil’ and remoter islands, nightlife is taking a Thai Full Moon party turn, so don’t let the livelier nightlife put you off Boracay – enjoy a drink and a gorgeous sunset.
+Even in the more ‘tranquil’ and more remote islands, nightlife is becoming more like a Thai Full Moon party.
+So don’t let the livelier nightlife put you off Boracay – enjoy a drink and a gorgeous sunset.

-Speaking of which – White Beach is famous for its sunsets.
-Somehow, night after night, I saw incredible sunsets whilst having my evening cocktail.
+Boracay has some amazing sunsets.
+Especially, on White Beach.
+Somehow, night after night, I saw incredible sunsets whilst having an evening cocktail.

 It’s such a magical view seeing all the Filipino sailing boats out together on the water as the sun goes down.
 A sight to behold!

-Some beachfront bars really pack out at sunset time, so it’s wise to get there early or reserve a spot in advance!
+Some beachfront bars get really busy at sunset time, so it’s wise to get there early or reserve a spot in advance.

 Boracay has the biggest variety in foodie places after Manila and Cebu.
 Whilst it’s harder to find local food stands and food markets, Boracay is definitely the place to try out lots of great cafes, coffee shops and restaurants.

-Along the beaches at night, a lot of hotels put out their tables onto the sand.
+Along the White Beach at night, many hotels put out their tables onto the sand.
 Together with the twinkly lights and the ocean lapping at your feet, it can really make for a special meal.
 We highly recommend the Ambassador Hotel on White Beach for its wonderful staff, delicious food and awesome atmosphere!

 There are so many great daytrips and excursions to pick from on Boracay.
 There’s some really diving around at Maniguin, Carabao and Panay or you can go cliff diving at Ariel’s Point.

-Boracay may be well known with Western tourists and travellers, but it is also very popular with Filipino holidaymakers too.
+Boracay may be well known with tourists from Europe and the US, but it is also very popular with Filipino holidaymakers too.
 It’s a wonderful opportunity to get to know Filipinos relaxing on their holidays too – and they’re always up for fun!

-Boracay’s Shangri-La is probably its most famous luxury resort, but there are a number of Henann hotels, a large Asian hotel chain across the region who have the Henann Prime Beach Resort, as well as the Henann Crystal Sands Resort.
+Boracay’s Shangri-La Hotel is probably its most famous luxury resort.
+However, there are a number of Henann hotels in Boracay.
+Henann is a large Asian hotel chain across the region who have the Henann Prime Beach Resort, as well as the Henann Crystal Sands Resort.